Code-Simpler/Test-Simpler/dokka/documentation.md

     val mockServiceEndpoint = uri()

-    // ... make a HTTP call with the above endpoint!
+    // ... make an HTTP call with the above endpoint!

 }